Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : I'd like to recover a wallet using FN without revealing seed words, is that possible?

-The recovery wallet is specifically for recovering wallet and making them spendable.
-However it is an extremely easy way to import wallets into FN, if you want to make it watch-only you can always delete the seed words by navigating to `Active Wallet` > `squares button` > `signers button` > `tap the signer` > `you will see a delete button`.
+There is a big difference between "recovery" and "importing".
+Recovering a wallet implies you would want to be able to spend the btc which means either seed words, an xprv or a WIF is needed.
+For importing and creating a watch-only wallet obly an xpub is needed.
+The recovery wallet is specifically for recovering wallets and making them spendable.
+However it is an extremely easy way to import wallets into FN as we can do all the complex derivations for you when you supply seed words, if you want to make it watch-only you can always delete the seed words by navigating to `Active Wallet` > `squares button` > `signers button` > `tap the signer` > `you will see a delete button`.
 The proper way to import a wallet as watch-only is to import either the `xpub` or the `descriptor` for that wallet via `Active Wallet` > `import` > `xpub/descriptor`.
 If importing an `xpub` you will need to know its derivation path, and ideally import it twice once using the receive path and once designating it as change to ensure all transactions/utxos show. ***To do, create a pictorial explaining how to do this with accurate instructions***

 #### Question : How to import my BRD wallet?